thinkinglabs/thinkinglabs.github.io/_drafts/the-practices-that-make-continuous-integration-team-working.md

 Therefore, agree as a team to never break the build.

-To guarantee this, it requires everyone in the team to first fetch the latest changes from the remote mainline and *Run a Local Build* before [committing](#commit) into [Mainline](#mainline).
+To attain this, it requires everyone in the team to first fetch the latest changes from the remote mainline and *Run a Local Build* before [committing](#commit) into [Mainline](#mainline).
 When the *Local Build* was successful, push to the remote mainline and wait till the [*Commit Build*](#commit-build) passes to green before starting new work.
+To be fair, this is not yet a guarantee for the *Commit Build* not to break.
+As [Seb Rose](https://twitter.com/sebrose) rightfully observed, it is still possible to have a broken *Commit Build* when two engineers *Run a Local Build* at the same time.
+That is why it is important to wait till the *Commit Build* passes.

 ## Practice 3: Do not Commit on a Broken Build